Justice Department drops North Carolina LGBT rights lawsuit

 RALEIGH, N.C.
-(AP) — The Trump administration is dropping a lawsuit against North Carolina after the state moved to undo its “bathroom bill.”
+(AP) — The Trump administration dropped a lawsuit Friday accusing North Carolina of discriminating against LGBT residents in response to the state’s decision to undo its “bathroom bill.”

-Justice Department lawyers filed a motion Friday to dismiss their federal lawsuit.
-The move doesn’t directly affect separate pending litigation by LGBT rights advocates who say the new North Carolina law doesn’t go far enough to ensure rights for all.
+The Justice Department’s withdrawal represents the first significant movement in a tangle of legal action over the state’s nondiscrimination laws since a deal last month to get rid of House Bill 2.

-North Carolina’s compromise deal last month got rid of the most well-known provision of House Bill 2 that required transgender people to use restrooms corresponding to the sex on their birth certificates in many public buildings.
-But the replacement law prohibits local governments from enacting new nondiscrimination ordinances until 2020.
+LGBT advocates have vowed to continue a separate federal lawsuit, saying the replacement law still violates the rights of gay and transgender people.

-The ACLU has said it’s planning to continue its legal fight for LGBT rights despite the new legislation.
+North Carolina’s compromise got rid of the most well-known provision of House Bill 2 that required transgender people to use restrooms corresponding to the sex on their birth certificates in many public buildings.
+The new law makes clear that state legislators, not local governments, are in charge of any future bathroom policies.

 Most Read Stories